EN 16931 Standard Germany: Format, Example & Specification

 • ZRE and OZG-RE portals for submitting government invoices

-• Peppol network access, enabling standardized cross-border e-invoicing
+• Peppol network access, enabling standardised cross-border e-invoicing

 XRechnung vs. EN 16931